16 Tips to Help You Save Money This Christmas

 9. Buying Perfume?
 Then Buy Online

-Things are often cheaper on the internet than in high-street stores, and that is especially so for perfume, with online retailers offering much lower prices than the shops.
+Things are often cheaper on the internet than in high-street stores, especially so for perfume, with online retailers offering much lower prices than the shops.
 You may also get the added option of foregoing the fancy packaging, so you just get sent the bottle of perfume, but you can then buy a much cheaper box or gift bag before gifting the item.

 10. Use the Internet to Slash Delivery Costs